techstackmedia/react-front-to-back/README.md

 The key difference in the two versions is how the `id` property is represented and used.
 In the JSON Server version, `id` is a simple numeric value, while in the MongoDB Atlas version, `_id` is a more complex ObjectId.

-To make the MongoDB Atlas version work correctly, you made the following changes:
+To make the MongoDB Atlas version work correctly, made the following changes:

 - Modified the `FeedbackItem` component to use `feedbackItem._id` as the key.
 - In the `updateFeedback` function in `FeedbackContext`, use `item._id` instead of `item.id` to match the feedback item with the correct `_id` from the backend.